poleodevfe/poleodevfe/README.md

 - Postman
 - Very detailed with how to write the code

 If you dont see things like Redux its because i strongly defends that global state it's like cancer for projects of all types.
-It's like usign useEffect, is you need to use it in a component there are betters ways to do that you're not seeying.
+It's like usign useEffect, if you need to use it in a component there are better ways to do it that you do not know or are not seeing.

 I personally prefer to use server state like only source of truth rather than client state.